 Behavior Specialist/Behavior Management Technician

 Completes behavioral observations, monitoring and recording behavior of developmentally delayed clients in group home and residential treatment settings.
 Utilizes knowledge of applied behavior analytic principles to assess, manage, and improve behavior for independent living and vocational skills and socialization.
+Additional certification in the field is required.

 Serves in full capacity as a therapist and diagnostician for outpatient mental health concerns, under the supervision of a licensed psychologist.
 Conducts group and individual therapy for depression, anxiety disorders and adjustment disorders.
 Performs psychological testing, including intellectual and personality assessment and court evaluations.